-The pattern is found exactly once.
-To gain the index where the pattern starts in the text, the occurrence of the last found character (the first character of p) is searched in F and the index is determined.
-Here, we thus have the second occurring T (marked with \triangleright in Table 9.2), which is at index 8 in F. Looking up the start position of the rotation, the index 5 is gained, and this is exactly the position where the pattern starts in s.
+In this case the pattern is found exactly once.
+To gain the index where the pattern starts in the text, the occurrence of the last found character (the first character of p) is searched in F. The corresponding value of the suffix array determines the wanted index.
+The sorted suffix array in this example is [10,9,6,2,7,4,0,8,5,1,3].
+Here, we thus have the second occurring T (marked with \triangleright in Table 9.2), which is at index 8 in F. Looking up the value of the suffix array at index 8 gives a value of 5, therefore index 5 is exactly the position where the pattern starts in s.